 However, as we can tell by simply looking at the skyline of Assisi, this was not to be so.
 The man chiefly responsible for the second version of the Rocca Maggiore was a Spanish cardinal named Gil Álvarez Carrillo de Albornoz (1310-1367).
 Even though he was a man of the Church, he was also the war-horse employed by two popes, Innocentius VI (1352-1362) and Pope Urbanus V (1362-1370).
 Both were so-called Avignon popes, the papacy having been moved to this city by Pope Clemens V (1305-1314) – a Frenchman – in 1309.
 Innocentius VI desired to move it back to Rome, but the problem was that much of Italy, including the Eternal City, was no longer under papal control.
 If Innocentius wanted to reforge the Papal States, he needed supporters who could win back much of the territories that had been lost during the “Babylonian Captivity” in Avignon.

 One of the Pope’s supporters was the self-declared ‘tribune’ Cola di Rienzo (1313-1354).
 Innocentius sent him to Rome as a senator to pave the way for his own return, but Cola was lynched on the steps of the church of Santa Maria in Aracoeli and his body was hung for three days at the church of San Marcello al Corso.
 Cardinal Albornoz fared a lot better.
 In 1353 he had been appointed ‘ambassador to Italy’, although the term is a bit of a misnomer for a violent man such as the cardinal.
 But in all honesty, Albornoz proved to be a competent general and diplomat, who combined brute force with clever diplomacy and occasional bribery.
-During the remainder of Innocentius’ pontificate and the first years of that of his successor, Urbanus V, the cardinal reclaimed cities and town such as Viterbo, Orvieto, Spoleto, Rimini, Ancona, Narni and Assisi.
+During the remainder of Innocentius’ pontificate and the first years of that of his successor, Urbanus V, the cardinal reclaimed cities and towns such as Viterbo, Orvieto, Spoleto, Rimini, Ancona, Narni and Assisi.
 His most important trophy was probably the city of Bologna.

 Already in 1366, Pope Urbanus V had publicly expressed his desire to return the papacy to Rome.
 In spring of the next year, he began the journey back to the Eternal City, arriving at the port of Corneto (Tarquinia) in June of 1367.
 On 16 October of the same year, he entered Rome at the head of his troops.
 By that time, his trusted servant cardinal Albornoz was already dead.
 The Pope energetically began restoring the cathedral of San Giovanni in Laterano and the Lateran Palace, both victims of horrible fire in 1308.
 But with his military man Albornoz gone, Italian cities began to rebel against papal rule.
 The Pope was urgently needed in France because of developments in the Hundred Years’ War between France and England.
 Perhaps more importantly, the move back to Rome had been very unpopular with the French cardinals, who by now dominated the College.
 There was probably a sigh of relief when, on 4 September 1370, Urbanus V moved back to Avignon.
 By the end of the year he was dead.
-It was only in 1378 that the papacy returned to the Eternal City for good.
+It was not until 1377 that the papacy was returned to the Eternal City for good.

 Cardinal Albornoz must have ordered a rebuilding of the Rocca Maggiore somewhere between 1353 and 1367, the year of his death.
 The citadel was later enlarged and provided with quarters for the soldiers, service rooms and prison cells.
 In 1394, the complex was restored by Biordo Michelotti (1352-1398), a condottiero who ruled over Assisi because of the simple fact that the town had placed itself under his protection.
 The polygonal tower of the complex (which was unfortunately inaccessible when I visited the Rocca in August 2018) was added in 1458-1459 by Jacopo Piccinino (1423-1465), a condottiero himself and the son of another condottiero, Niccolò Piccinino (1386-1444).
 The round bastion in the south-eastern corner of the Rocca was added during the pontificate Pope Paulus III (1534-1549).
 With this addition, the Rocca Maggiore was complete.